Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  If this preference is set to "Do" and the `fines cron job <#finescronjob>`__ is off then Koha will calculate fines only when items are returned.
+-  If this preference is set to "Do" and the :ref:`fines cron job <fines-label>` is off then Koha will calculate fines only when items are returned.
 If you have the fines cron job on and this preference set to "Do" then this preference will calculate fines based on the cron (usually run nightly) and then again when you check